 Hot spots in dogs are caused by bacteria, usually a type called Staphylococcus intermedius.
 These bacteria are present on your dog’s skin and mouth most of the time, and they’re usually harmless.

 Normally, the skin has good defense against bacteria and keeps them at a safe level.
 But if a few conditions combine—such as a scratch to the skin (caused by foliage, playing with other dogs, or even itching at fleas) and a certain level of moisture (wet or sweaty fur from swimming, being bathed, or just running around a lot)—then the bacteria get past the defenses.
 They find the ideal environment to start to multiply, and you get an infected hot spot.
 This is very itchy.
-Unfortunately, with each little scratch and chew, your dog breaks the skin further, and spreads the bacteria around, causing further problems.
+Unfortunately, each scratch and chew breaks the skin further, spreading the bacteria around and causing further problems.

-Hot spots can occur in any breed or age of dog, although they’re more common in thick-coated breeds such as Golden Retrievers and German Shepherds.
+Hot spots can occur in any breed or age of dog.
+However, they’re more common in thick-coated breeds such as Golden Retrievers and German Shepherds.
 Rottweilers are also particularly susceptible to hot spots, although it’s not clear why.